techflow21/techflow21/README.md

 Hi there ! 👋
-I am Bello Soliu, a Resourceful Software Developer.
+I am Bello Soliu, a resourceful Software Developer.

 About Me: